Avery Scharer

-Avery Roberto Scharer (born August 24, 1986), is a Filipino-American professional basketball player.
+Avery Roberto Scharer (born August 24, 1986), is a Filipino-American former professional basketball player.

 Early life

 Scharer was born in Seattle, and is of half-African American and Filipino descent.
 His father is an African-American, while his mother is a Filipina, who hails from Bauang, La Union.
 His parents divorced when he was a child.
 At age seven, he first learned basketball in the tough community in Central District, Seattle through his uncle, who used to let him play against grown men.
 This experience made him a better rebounder and a physical defender he is today.

 High school and college career

 Scharer went on to play four years of varsity basketball for Garfield High School in Seattle.
 During this time, he helped former University of Washington alum and current NBA player Tony Wroten develop his game.
 During his high school years, he was not heavily scouted to play college basketball, so he decided to take his basketball talents to North Shore Community College, and played there for a year.
 He then transferred to Green River Community College through a scholarship offer.
 However, his stint there did not last long as his grades started to dip and he came back home.

 After being out of school for three years and spending a year in jail, he tried out for Shoreline Community College, where his talent was noticed by assistant basketball coach Adam Jose.
 It was Jose who mentored him and noticed a character chance in him.
 He went on to play for Shoreline Dolphins, averaging 16 points, 6.5 rebounds, 9.5 assists and 2.5 steals per game, while helping the school finish seventh in the Northwestern Athletic Association of Community Colleges (NWAACC), its best record in 10 years.